QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Detect and Investigate Threats with Security Command Center.md

 * Once the instance is created, click on the `SSH` button to access the `attacker-instance`.

-* Paste The Follwing Commands in `attacker-instance` SSH
+* Paste The Follwing Commands in `attacker-instance` SSH.

 ```
 export ZONE=